psteitz/invitation/calculus/derivatives.md

 Just looking at the graph and plotting points doesn't give us a precise definition of what "steepness" means in the sense that we have been using that word.

+When you think about it, it's not even obvious exactly what the rate of change means at a point.
+"How fast is the function increasing/decreasing?"
+Generally, when we talk about rates of change, we refer to some kind of interval, not a point.
+For example, when we say a car is traveling at 80 miles per hour, we mean that if it keeps going at that same speed it will travel 80 miles in an hour.

+Give three more examples of rates of change in physical or social systems.
+Try to determine how these rates are defined and computed.

 ## Limit concept

 ## Derivative as limit of discrete change